jaufgang/apsc/grist/docs/JOB_BOARD.md

 ### Cancellations
 - Members can cancel/remove themselves from signups
-- Last-minute cancellations allowed (emergencies happen)
+- **Last-minute cancellations require an explanation**
+  - "Last-minute" = within 48 hours of the job start
+  - Reason is required (free-text field)
+  - Reason is visible to the board member responsible for that category
+- Early cancellations (48+ hours out) do not require a reason
-- Cancellation triggers notification to board member so replacement can be found
+- All cancellations trigger notification to board member so replacement can be found

 ---

-## Approval Workflow
+## Confirmation Workflow

-- **All logged hours require approval**
+- **All logged hours require confirmation**
 - Each job category has a designated board member responsible
-- That board member approves/rejects hours for their category
+- That board member confirms/rejects hours for their category

+### Confirmation Actions

+When reviewing submitted hours, board members can:

+1. **Confirm as submitted** - Hours credited exactly as logged
+2. **Confirm with adjustment** - Modify hours up or down (requires comment)
+   - "Showed up 1 hour late" → reduce hours
+   - "Stayed extra to help cleanup" → increase hours
+3. **Reject** - No hours credited (requires reason + comment)
+   - No-show, event cancelled, duplicate entry, etc.

 ### Category Ownership